This compilation will help you to understand the basic terms in Geography.

 - Destructive Plate margins – these are also called as ‘consuming plate margins’ or ‘convergent plate margin’ because two plates move towards each other or two plates converge along a line and leading edge of one plate overrides the other plate and the overridden pate is subducted or thrust into the mantle and thus part of the crust (plate) is lost in the mantle.

-- Sea floor spreading – The theory of that the sea floor spreads laterally away from the oceanic ridge as new lithosphere is created along the crest of the ridge by igneous activity.
+- Seafloor spreading – The theory of that the sea floor spreads laterally away from the oceanic ridge as new lithosphere is created along the crest of the ridge by igneous activity.

 - Pangaea – About 700million years ago all the land masses were united together in the form of one single giant land mass known as Pangaea.

-- Isostasy – The continental crust of earth has a visible part above the surface and lower, in visible one.
+- Isostasy – The continental crust of the earth has a visible part above the surface and lower, invisible one.
 The balance between these two is Isostasy.
 If part of the upper surface is removed by erosion, the continental crust will rise to offset this erosion, at least in part.
-Section of the continental crust have been pushed down by the weight of glacial ice, the extent of depression varying with the thickness of ice, and the density of the material below.
+Section of the continental crust has been pushed down by the weight of glacial ice, the extent of depression varying with the thickness of ice, and the density of the material below.
 It is believed that the critical size for an ice cap to depress a landmass is a 500km diameter.
 Landmass will rise again if the ice melts.